TolgaKayadelen/Neural_MSTParser/README.md

 - Train a labeler and test on test data
 You can only train a dependency labeler, or train dependency labeler and dependency parser at the same time.

+Note that --learning_rate parameter will only have any meaning for the dependency labeler, not the parser.
+The learning rate defaults to 1.0 if not set.
 ```
 bazel build //parser_main:main
 bazel-bin/parser_main/main \